Documentation and Cultural Centre of German Sinti and Roma

 In addition to this, the Centre is a place of remembrance of the victims of the National Socialists.
 In particular, the only permanent exhibition of its kind allows visitors to engage with and reappraise the Holocaust of the Sinti and Roma.
 This makes the Centre an important museum of contemporary history and a place of historical memory.

 Therefore, one of its principal tasks is to document the history of the Sinti and Roma in Germany and in Europe – a history spanning more than 600 years.
-A special emphasis is placed on the National Socialist crimes of genocide that have been suppressed from public consciousness for decades.
-Interviews with Holocaust survivors, audio and video recordings of their memories on audio or video, and research in archives in and outside of Germany have priority here.
+A special emphasis is placed on the National Socialist crime of genocide that has been suppressed from public consciousness for decades.
+Interviews with Holocaust survivors, audio and video recordings of their memories, and research in archives in and outside of Germany have priority here.
 Furthermore, the Centre systematically collects personal testimonies of survivors and their relatives.
 In this, old family photographs are of particular interest.
 By this time, this work has given rise to an archive that is unique.